agudeloromero/pairwise_orthoani/README.md

 ```
 pip install orthoani
 ```
-For more details, refer to the (OrthoANI CLI documentation)[https://pypi.org/project/orthoani/].
+For more details, refer to the [OrthoANI CLI documentation](https://pypi.org/project/orthoani/).

 ---